 When your writing is stalled, turn to your writing journal for help.
 The following are suggestions for what you might ask yourself in your writing journal.
-They are taken from the Pick Up Your Memoir Again—And Finish It! a course on successfully dealing with writer’s block.
+They are taken from the How to Write to the End—Eight Strategies to Deal With Writer’s Block, a book on successfully dealing with writer’s block.

 1. Why did you want to write this memoir in the first place?
 What was your impetus to tackle this project that now lies stalled?
 Do your original reasons seem sufficient now?

 2. If different than your original motive, what would be your motive today to finish this memoir?

 3. What difference will finishing this memoir make in your life—and possibly in the lives of its readers?
 Is there significance in the text?
 If not, where in the story is significance found?
 How can you expand on the significance of the story so that it will engage you profoundly—and by extension the reader?

 4. What is most frightening to you about the content of this memoir, about finishing this memoir, and about having it read by others?

 5. Is there some way in which not finishing this memoir meets some need of yours?
 Deep down, is not finishing more satisfying to you than actually completing it?
 In your journal write what benefits you may be receiving from not finishing.